Natetgmaxwell/ntgm/src/site/notes/Cards/Autonomic Nervous System.md

 What is the Autonomic Nervous System (ANS) responsible for?;; The ANS controls involuntary functions of visceral effectors like smooth and cardiac muscles, glands, and adipocytes.
 <!--SR:!2023-12-20,74,250-->

-How does the ANS differ from the somatic nervous system?;; The ANS has a two-neuron system with autonomic ganglia between the spinal cord and effector organs, while the somatic nervous system has a one-neuron system with direct control over skeletal muscles.
+How does the ANS differ from the somatic nervous system?;; The ANS has a two-neuron system with autonomic ganglia between the [[Cards/Spinal cord\|spinal cord]] and effector organs, while the somatic nervous system has a one-neuron system with direct control over skeletal muscles.
 <!--SR:!2023-11-04,14,180-->